Matsumoku: Production

-Matsumoku produced guitars, or parts of guitars, for Vox, Guyatone, FujiGen Gakki, Kanda Shokai (Greco), Hoshino Gakki (Ibanez), Nippon Gakki (Yamaha), Hondo professional series (USA guitar company), Aria and Norlin (parent company of Gibson).
+Matsumoku produced guitars, or parts of guitars, for Vox, Guyatone, FujiGen Gakki, Kanda Shokai (Greco), Hoshino Gakki (Ibanez), Nippon Gakki (Yamaha), Carlo Robelli (Sam Ash), Hondo professional series (USA guitar company), Aria and Norlin (parent company of Gibson).
 American owned Unicord contracted Matsumoku to build most of its Univox and Westbury guitars.
-St. Louis Music imported Matsumoku-built Electra Guitars.
+St. Louis Music imported Matsumoku-built Electra Guitars and Westone-Electra Guitars.
 J. C. Penney sold Matsumoku-built Skylark guitars through its catalog division.
 Matsumoku built many early Greco guitars as well as Memphis, Vantage, Westbury, Westminster, C.G.Winner, Cutler, Lyle and Fell.
-Washburn Guitars contracted with Matsumoku to build some of its electric guitars and basses from 1979 through 1984.
 Though the names above reflect Matsumoku's involvement, many of the names were later sold to other companies, which made guitars that were completely different in quality and sound.

 Although its name began appearing on neck-bolt plates, headstocks, and sound-hole labels in the 1970s, Matsumoku's role in the making of guitars under contract was largely unknown outside of Japan's guitar-making circles.
-Matsumoku's contract with St. Louis Music, which had marketed Matsumoku-made guitars under the Electra name, was taken over by Unicord, which owned the Westone name, and the guitars Matsumoku built during the resulting transitional phase bear the dual name Electra-Westone.

-Matsumoku's final phase as a maker of guitars under contract was making the Westbury, Westminster and Westone brands owned by American importer/marketer Unicord (which named those brands after the location of its headquarters in Westbury, Connecticut).
-In 1979, however, when its contract with Matsumoku came to an end, Unicord chose not to renew it but rather to cut costs by moving production to Korea.
-Thus, once again, Matsumoku found itself in need of work.
-This time, though, rather than seeking a new distributor, Matsumoku began to self-market its guitars under its own brand name: Vantage.
+Matsumoku's contract with USA-based St. Louis Music had begun in 1971 with producing guitars under the Electra brand.
+(Electra branded instruments were also produced by multiple Japanese companies, though a majority were derived from Matsumoku.)
+In 1976 St. Louis Music would acquire the Westone brand from Matsumoku, a name the Japanese company had itself acquired previously to market their guitars to European and American consumers.
+Eventually in 1984 SLM would consolidate Electra and Westone together and create Electra-Westone branded instruments; a year later the Electra name was dropped and they would produce guitars solely as Westone.
+Matsumoku's final phase as a maker of guitars before shutting down in 1987 was under contract making Royce, Westminster, Westone and Westbury Guitars.
+(Westbury was a brand owned by American importer/marketer Unicord which named the brand after the location of its headquarters in Westbury, New York).